NabilHasan09/AI-Customer-Support/README.md

 ## Achievements

 - Imeplmented AI responses using Google Gemini 1.5 Flash model.
-- Learned how to fine-tune AI responses tailored for solely Tesla vehicle related information.
+- Learned how to fine-tune AI responses tailored for solely Financial Literacy Content related information.
 - Created a clean and functional user interface using Material UI
 - Deployed Firebase Authentcation to require an account before access.
 - Acquired knowledge for working as a team of 3 using Git.